gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 When using batch operations, consider using a `LoggedBatch` for atomicity or an `UnloggedBatch` for improved performance where atomicity isn't required.
 This approach provides a way to maintain data consistency during complex migrations.

+> Note: The following example assumes that user has already created the `KEYSPACE` in cassandra.
+A `KEYSPACE` in Cassandra is a container for tables that defines data replication settings across the cluster.

 ```go
 package migrations